The best way to tap home equity, now that the Fed’s cutting rates

 Home equity loans: overview

-A home equity loan allows you to borrow a specific amount, or a lump sum, of money.
-The loan is essentially a second mortgage: The money borrowed is repaid over a set period typically ranging from five to 30 years, at a fixed interest rate.
+A home equity loan allows you to borrow funds in a lump sum.
+The loan is essentially a second mortgage: The money is repaid over a set period typically ranging from five to 30 years, at a fixed interest rate.

 When should I choose a home equity loan?